GDqbrobotics/automata_object_detection-/README.md

 To install the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/automata-object-detection.git`
+1. Clone the repository: `git clone --recurse-submodules https://github.com/GDqbrobotics/automata_object_detection-.git`
-2. Navigate to the project directory: `cd automata-object-detection`
+2. Navigate to the project directory: `cd automata_object_detection-`
-3. Install the dependencies: `pip install -r requirements.txt`
+3. Build the Docker image: `docker compose build`

 ## Usage

 To use the project, follow these steps:

-1. Prepare your test images: Place the images you want to analyze in a directory named `test_images`.
+1. Connect a realsense camera d415 to your computer.
+2. Run the object detection script inside the Docker container: `docker compose up` (you don't need to build if  you just change the object_extraction.py file)
-2. Run the object detection script: `python object_detection.py` The script will process each image in the `test_images` directory and display the detected objects with their corresponding labels.
+The script will process each frame from the camera and save the results to a result.png.

 ## Contributing